Small BusinessMarch 19, 202624 min read

 Document workflow automation is the use of software to move documents through a series of business steps automatically — without a human manually handling each stage.

 When small business owners tell us they spend 6–10 hours a week on "document work," they almost never mean finding documents.
-They mean the manual steps that follow: re-keying data into other systems, routing things for approval by forwarding emails, chasing down the status of a document someone was supposed to review.
+They mean the manual steps that follow finding them: re-keying data into other systems, routing things for approval by forwarding emails, chasing down the status of a document someone was supposed to review.
 Those are workflow problems, not storage problems.

 Every automated document workflow — regardless of industry or document type — moves through five stages:

-Stage 1: Ingestion — The document enters the system.
-This might be an email attachment, a file upload through a web portal, a scanned physical document, or an API call from another system.
+1. Ingestion — The document enters the system.
+This might be an email attachment, a file upload, a scanned physical document, or an API call from another system.

-Stage 2: Classification — The system identifies what kind of document it is.
-Invoice, contract, purchase order, employment form, lease agreement — knowing the document type determines what happens next.
-Modern classification systems use a combination of visual layout analysis and text content analysis to identify document types with 95%+ accuracy across standard business categories.
+2. Classification — The system identifies what kind of document it is.
+Invoice, contract, purchase order, resume, lease agreement — knowing the document type determines what happens next.

-Stage 3: Extraction — The system reads the document and pulls out structured data fields relevant to that document type.
+3. Extraction — The system reads the document and pulls out the structured data fields relevant to that document type.
 For an invoice: vendor name, invoice number, line items, amounts, due date.
 For a contract: parties, effective date, key clauses, termination terms.
-The extraction engine handles variance across layouts without needing a custom template for each vendor.

-Stage 5: Downstream Action — The output gets pushed to wherever it needs to go.
+5. Downstream Action — The output gets pushed to wherever it needs to go.
 QuickBooks, Xero, Salesforce, an HR system, a contract database.
-This is the stage that separates document workflow automation from document management.
-Filing a document is the end of management.
-Pushing the data to a downstream system is the beginning of automation.
+The document has now done something in the real world.

 Why Small Businesses Lose Hours Every Week to Documents